Harris and Walz sit for interview with CNN, their first as Democratic nominees

 Harris continued: "My value around what we need to secure our border, that value has not changed.
 I spent two terms as the attorney general of California prosecuting transnational criminal organizations, violations of American laws regarding the passage, illegal passage, of guns, drugs and human beings across the border.
 My values have not changed."

-She also said she would appoint a Republican member of her Cabinet, according to CNN, which has not yet released the clip of that exchange.
+She also said she would appoint a Republican member of her Cabinet.

 "I've got 68 days to go with this election, so I'm not putting the cart before the horse," Harris said.
 "But I would, I think.
 I think it's really important.
 I have spent my career inviting diversity of opinion.
 I think it's important to have people at the table when some of the most important decisions are being made that have different views, different experiences.
 And I think it would be to the benefit of the American public to have a member of my Cabinet who was a Republican."